IInnffiinniittyy/Vert.X_Project/README.md

 ## Problem Statement.

-- To build a GET, PUT and POST API using the VertX framework (Documentation | Eclipse Vert.x (vertx.io)).
+- To build a GET, PUT and POST API using the VertX framework.

 - Focus areas : “Core”, “Web” & “Database Client” sections.